 The temple building can be entered by anyone, provided you take off your shoes.
 However, the rock garden is the main attraction and can either leave you cold or stir the most profound revelation within you.
 Though the garden looks like a no-brainer due to its simplicity, it apparently has some very complex and varied interpretations.
 Unfortunately, we left just as puzzled as we arrived and our world is still the same.

 Arashiyama Bamboo Grove

-How to move around: The best way to travel around Japan is by using a Japan Rail Pass, a very convenient and economical way to travel throughout the country.
-For train route ideas and city guides, check out Japan by Rail.
+The best way to get around Japan is by using a Japan Rail Pass, a very convenient and budget-friendly way to travel throughout the country.
+For train route ideas and city guides, check out the Japan by Rail book.

 Before you go to Japan we highly recommend you read A Geek in Japan: Discovering the Land of Manga, Anime, Zen, and the Tea Ceremony for a better understanding of the modern Japanese culture and lifestyle.